UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 Categories may be `name`d anything, but should follow the original intent of the category, as described in the Category Identification Standard.

-The `ucid` refers to the category ID number listed in the [Category Identification Standard](https://github.com/thinkcrew/UniversalCategoryIdentification).
+The `ucid` refers to the corresponding category ID number in the [Category Identification Standard](https://github.com/thinkcrew/UniversalCategoryIdentification).
 All categories must conform to this standard by either using one of the existing category ID numbers or by using a custom number that is outside of the protected ranges, as described in that standard.

 ## **Element Objects**

-An element represents one particular person, animal or item that will be needed to film a particular scene.
+An element represents a particular person, animal or item that will be needed to film a particular scene.
 While 'Cast Members', 'Props' and 'Wardrobe' are all different categories, 'George', 'Umbrella', 'Tuxedo' are all examples of elements in those respective categories.

 Element objects are constructed like this: